What Florida is doing to improve the state's dirty water situation

 Most of these actions, including waiving restrictions on the removal of dead fish, focus on responding to and monitoring the negative impacts of red tide rather than stopping its spread along the coast.
 That's because stopping the bloom has proven to be particularly difficult.

 Any potential solution would need to eliminate K. brevis and the toxin it produces from the water without further damaging the ecosystem.
-The widespread nature of red tide also poses a difficulty for scientists who are the defensive.
+The widespread nature of red tide also poses a difficulty for scientists who are spearheading the efforts.

 Reuters reports that scientists with Mote Marine are testing a process that involves pumping algae-contaminated water into an ozone-treatment system then pumping the treated water back into its original source.
 Experiments so far have had good results with the water's original chemistry rebounding within 24 hours.